Demonstrations and Presentations

 Limited Use of Live Marine Animals

-Except for the limited use of live marine animals, San Diego Convention Center and the Society strictly prohibit the use of live or dead animals in the Center’s exhibit halls and meeting rooms.
+Except for the limited use of live marine animals, Walter E. Washington Convention Center and the Society strictly prohibit the use of live or dead animals in the Center’s exhibit halls and meeting rooms.
 Approval for exhibits that include the use of live marine animals to further the educational intent of the display must be requested upon submission of application for exhibit space.
-Upon approval by the Society, exhibitors must obtain further approval from the San Diego Convention Center.
+Upon approval by the Society, exhibitors must obtain further approval from the Walter E. Washington Convention Center.

 The request should set forth the specific purpose, scope, and use of the display.
 The convention center will respond to each exhibitor’s request.
 If the exhibitor’s request is approved and during the event the convention center or the Society determines that the use of the live marine animals is in any way improper or distasteful, the use shall be immediately discontinued by the exhibitor or meeting room instructor.